 George's baptism is chronicled in the 1995 book, Early Church Records of Loudoun County, Virginia, 1745-1800, by Marty Hiatt, and also in St. James United Church of Christ Church Register, translated from German to English by Jerry and Tedi Jeen Mower and published in 1993.
 In the St. James records, the name of George's father is spelled "Johann Juncken."
 The Reformed congregation -- today's St. James Church -- seems to have had an affiliation with the New Jerusalem Lutheran Church in Lovesttsville, and may have shared a pastor.

-George's brothers and sisters were "Yankee John" Younkin, Jacob "of John" Younkin, Henry Younkin, Mary Hartzell, Catherine Minerd and Charles Younkin.
-They migrated together with their parents to Turkeyfoot, Somerset County, where an uncle Jacob Younkin, "being a hunter left Louden [sic] county to come north where game was plentiful and after many hardships reached Somerset county," said the Meyersdale Commercial.
+The family migrated together to Turkeyfoot, Somerset County, where an uncle Jacob Younkin was already living, "being a hunter left Louden [sic] county to come north where game was plentiful and after many hardships reached Somerset county," said the Meyersdale Commercial.